Hi there, and welcome to Moto Domains – a website about all things Dirt Bikes.

-I’m in my fifties now, and it still remains my passion, although now I take the time to enjoy my surroundings, and enjoy the superior handling of the bikes now available.
+I’m in my fifties now, and riding still remains my passion, although now I take the time to enjoy the ride, and enjoy the superior handling of today’s dirt bikes.
 My current bike is a KTM 525 EXC, a classic bike even by today’s standards.

 A Brief Story About My Motorcycling Background

-My teens were spent competing in 4-hour enduros, trail riding with my mates, and some motocross events.
-I consider myself fortunate to have grown up through the evolution of motocross and enduro bikes.
+My teens were spent competing in 4-hour enduros, motocross events and trail riding with my mates.
+I consider myself fortunate to have grown up through the evolution of the early motocross and enduro bikes from the ’70s on.

 At the end of my teens, I became drawn to another form of racing – Speedway.
 Western Springs Speedway in Auckland was the local track and drew about 50,000 people every Saturday night.

-I began racing and soon was drawn to compete in England, where all promising riders had to go at the time to compete against the worlds best.
-I was fortunate enough to race for the Sheffield Tigers, a team that had several other Kiwis racing, and Ivan Mauger, my boyhood idol, then semi-retired, was the team coach.
+I began my speedway racing career and was soon drawn to compete in England, where all promising riders had to go at the time to compete against the worlds best.
+I was fortunate enough to race for the Sheffield Tigers, a team that had several other New Zealanders racing, and Ivan Mauger, my boyhood idol, then semi-retired, was the team coach.

-I raced several seasons in England and returned to New Zealand to race at Western Springs.
-This was the late eighties and looking back, it was a fantastic era and there were numerous top riders all competing at the time.
+I raced several seasons in England and returned to New Zealand to race again at Western Springs.
+This was the late eighties and looking back, it was a fantastic era to be riding.
+There were numerous top international riders all competing there at the time.

-These days my riding involves trail riding on my KTM 525 EXC around South East Queensland, and just getting into Adventure Motorcycle camping weekends on a BMW 650 GS Dakar, an armchair ride compared to the KTM, but a smooth ride on the road.
+These days my riding involves trail riding on my KTM 525 EXC around South East Queensland, Australia and just getting into Adventure Motorcycle camping weekends on a BMW 650 GS Dakar, an armchair ride compared to the KTM.

 Sharing What I Have Learned

-As I love all things Dirt Bikes and have over 40 years of experience to share, what better way to share my passion with like-minded people than with Moto Domains.com.
+I love all things Dirt Bikes and have over 40 years of experience to share, so what better way to share my passion with like-minded people than with Moto Domains.com.

-My goal for this website is to provide useful bike setup information, riding tips, product reviews, bike reviews, famous rider biographies and events, some fun stuff, and links to suppliers of recommended quality riding gear and accessories.
+This website is dedicated to providing useful bike setup information, riding tips, product reviews, bike reviews, famous rider biographies and events, some fun stuff, and links to suppliers of recommended quality riding gear and accessories.

-If you ever need any advice, wish to comment, or have any questions, feel free to leave them below and I will be more than happy to help.
+If you would like any advice or have any questions, feel free to share your thoughts below and I will be more than happy to help.

 Founder of Moto Domains